michaeldawson/website/src/markdown-pages/alignment.md

 When you identify a list of things that are unhelpful for you and your goals, and make a pledge to _completely avoid them_, you have yourself a set of _"Guidelines"_.

-The need for solid Guidlines is predicated on an idea: that some things in life are simply _not helpful_ for us.
-But sometimes, those things will stay in our lives anyway, wreaking havoc or even just pulling us down - possibly going unnoticed or unchallenged for years.
-Even though we often think that _freedom_ is what we want, actually, I believe that it can be the right kinds of contraints - formulated out of self love and self-belief - can be liberating in ways that _moderation_ cannot.
+The need for solid Guidlines is predicated on an idea: that some things in life are simply _not helpful_ for us, in any amount.
+But sometimes, those things stay in our lives anyway, wreaking havoc or perhaps just slightly pulling us down, but possibly going unnoticed or unchallenged for years.
+Even though we often think that _freedom_ is what we should want, actually, it can be the right kinds of contraints - formulated out of self love and self-belief - that can be liberating in ways that _moderation_ cannot.

-Exactly what goes into this list will vary from person to person, and I think some degree of "exploration" will always be necessary as you find your own path.
+Exactly what goes into this list will vary from person to person, and I think some degree of "exploration" will always be necessary as you find your path.
 For some of my friends in Berlin, this list includes alcohol, where, "one drink is too many, and a thousand is never enough".

-After listing the "main" things that come to mind, it's also helpful to identify some of the other things that you do, the places that you go, or the thoughts that you think, that can act as "triggers" for the rest of the list.
-Write those triggers down, too.
-I encourage you to aim to completely avoid them as well, in the pursuit of our goal of Alignment.
+After listing the "first" things that come to mind, it's also helpful to identify some of the other things that you do, the places that you go, or the thoughts that you think, that can act as "triggers" for these activities or thought patterns.
+I encourage you to write those triggers down, too, and aim to completely avoid them as well, in our pursuit of Alignment.

 For me, my _"Guidelines list"_ of things to avoid includes: